Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## **Available Scripts**
+## First Time Setup

+To run this project for the first time you need to:
+- Install Git
+- Clone the code
+- Install Node.js
+- Run npm

+#### Git
+Go to [https://git-scm.com/](https://git-scm.com/) to install Git.

+#### Clone the code
+Create a new folder within your documents where you'll clone your code to.
+In Github go to the tab 'Code'.
+Click the green button 'Clone or download' and copy the link.
+Using the commandprompt (opdrachtprompt), go to your recently added folder and run:

+    git clone <link>

+The code has now been cloned to your folder.

+#### Install Node.js
+Go to [https://nodejs.org/en/](https://nodejs.org/en/) and download the installer fit for your operating system.

+#### Run npm
-In the project directory, you can run:
+Go to your created folder (project directory) using the commandprompt.
+Here you can run:

     npm start

 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
+The page will reload if you make edits to the code.
 You will also see any lint errors in the console.

     npm test